hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 no one uses it except as a toy these days, but it's chock full of neat ideas. your project reminded me of the sort of things one could do with the morphic interface, like rotate components at will.

 [13:37:18](#Qzt11RsJp6toDbwdnEdMQXdfdjcOEgUOlmsm3d__Sck) <planetsizecpu (Jose Luis)>:
-Good job guys, really interesting i'll test it ASAP Ì†ΩÌ∏É. Just a question on using parens on path!, could you leave it as it is while not in 5.0?
-My game doesn't work without that feature Ì†ΩÌ∏£
+Good job guys, really interesting i'll test it ASAP üòÉ.
+Just a question on using parens on path!, could you leave it as it is while not in 5.0?
+My game doesn't work without that feature üò£

 [13:40:02](#os9mjdWEbVjU3AVDErhhvZ-eOOTKHVIwzHPyjqhPZKQ) <bjorkintosh>:
 its biggest feature, besides the composition approach is that everything is live. you can change the whole interface on the fly while it's running if you want to.

 [13:40:12](#XyYN2jxGPHozZ8hpQPC2L-UY_7rNAwOFf0nuxSZg74k) <planetsizecpu (Jose Luis)>:
- * Good job guys, really interesting i'll test it ASAP Ì†ΩÌ∏É. Just a question on using parens on path!, could you leave it as it is while not in "5.0"?
-My game doesn't work without that feature Ì†ΩÌ∏£ at that time I will not be concerned about parens Ì†ΩÌ∏Ñ
+ * Good job guys, really interesting i'll test it ASAP üòÉ.
+Just a question on using parens on path!, could you leave it as it is while not in "5.0"?
+My game doesn't work without that feature üò£ at that time I will not be concerned about parens üòÑ

 [13:42:07](#xQKY3Wis5PgOdhIaGnFrxOuIGLcUqFerWcdZjMDGECc) <bjorkintosh>:
 here's a video of a js implementation of morphic: https://vimeo.com/51170476